 Definition and Epidemiology of Primary Sclerosing Cholangitis

 The prevalence of PSC is approximately 6.3 cases per 100,000.
-The diagnosis of PSC is highly dependent on endoscopic retrograde cholangiopancreatography (ERCP) and places with limited access to this diagnostic modality have an underestimation of the diagnosis of PSC.
+The diagnosis of PSC is highly dependent on endoscopic retrograde cholangiopancreatography (ERCP).

-For unknown reasons, Jews are more likely to develop inflammatory bowel disease and the associated complication of PSC.
-Additionally, patients with PSC are more likely to develop colorectal cancer and should be screened for the latter.
+People of Jewish decent are more likely to develop inflammatory bowel disease and the associated complication of PSC.
+Additionally, patients with PSC are more likely to develop colorectal cancer and should be screened for it.

 The majority of the patients are middle-aged men.

 The exact etiology of PSC is still unknown but different risk factors have been linked to the development of the condition.
-It is believed that the condition is autoimmune and there is a clear association with inflammatory bowel disease especially ulcerative colitis.
+It is believed that the condition is autoimmune and associated with inflammatory bowel diseases especially ulcerative colitis.

 Additionally, genetic predisposition is thought to play a role.
-Certain HLA alleles such as A1, B8 and DR3 have been associated with autoimmune disorders and PSC in particular.
+Certain HLA alleles such as A1, B8 and DR3 have been associated with PSC and other autoimmune disorders.

 Pathophysiology and Clinical Presentation of Primary Sclerosing Cholangitis

 Up to 90% of the patients with PSC also have known history of ulcerative colitis.
 Certain autoantibodies are known to be elevated in the serum of PSC patients such as antineutrophil cytoplasmic antibodies (ANCA), anticardiolipin (aCL) and antinuclear antibodies (ANA).

 Chronic inflammation of the intrahepatic bile ducts ensues in PSC which predisposes to cholestasis and eventually bacterial infection of the bile ducts.
 The chronic infection of the intrahepatic bile ducts and exposure to toxic bile acids eventually lead to fibrosis.